Qualytics/userguide/docs/dataset-assets/scan.md

 ![monthly](../assets/datastores/scan/monthly-light.png#only-light)
 ![monthly](../assets/datastores/scan/monthly-dark.png#only-dark)

-**5. Advanced:** This option allows for more complex and custom scheduling using Cron expressions.
-Enter a cron expression to define the exact times and intervals for the scan operation.
-Cron expressions are a powerful way to schedule tasks using a syntax that specifies the exact timing of the task.
-For example, a cron expression like 0 0 * * * would schedule the scan to run at midnight (00:00) every day.
+**5. Advanced:** The advanced section for scheduling operations allows users to set up more complex and custom scheduling using Cron expressions.
+This option is particularly useful for defining specific times and intervals for profile operations with precision.
+Cron expressions are a powerful and flexible way to schedule tasks.
+They use a syntax that specifies the exact timing of the task based on five fields:

+-   Minute (0 - 59)
+-   Hour (0 - 23)
+-   Day of the month (1 - 31)
+-   Month (1 - 12)
+-   Day of the week (0 - 6) (Sunday to Saturday)

+Each field can be defined using specific values, ranges, or special characters to create the desired schedule.

+Example: For instance, the Cron expression `0 0 * * *` schedules the profile operation to run at midnight (00:00) every day.
+Here’s a breakdown of this expression:

+-   0 (Minute) - The task will run at the 0th minute.
+-   0 (Hour) - The task will run at the 0th hour (midnight).
+-   *(Day of the month) - The task will run every day of the month.
+-   *(Month) - The task will run every month.
+-   *(Day of the week) - The task will run every day of the week.

+Users can define other specific schedules by adjusting the Cron expression.
+For example:

+-   0 12 * * 1-5 - Runs at 12:00 PM from Monday to Friday.
+-   30 14 1 * * - Runs at 2:30 PM on the first day of every month.
+-   0 22 * * 6 - Runs at 10:00 PM every Saturday.

+To define a custom schedule, enter the appropriate Cron expression in the "Custom Cron Schedule (UTC)" field before specifying the schedule name.
+This will allow for precise control over the timing of the profile operation, ensuring it runs exactly when needed according to your specific requirements.

 ![advanced](../assets/datastores/scan/advanced-light.png#only-light)
 ![advanced](../assets/datastores/scan/advanced-dark.png#only-dark)